monsieurbulb/Grants-Program/applications/root.md

 > The Borda count is a ranked voting system: the voter ranks the list of candidates in order of preference.
 So, for example, the voter gives a 1 to their most preferred candidate, a 2 to their second most preferred, and so on.
 [Borda Count - Wikipedia](https://en.wikipedia.org/wiki/Borda_count).

-Our first goal is to facilitate low level consensuses for proposals from initiating teams, before they can smoothly send their proposal to gov1/2 from/to any Substrate network via root.origin and instantiate a [shokunin style](https://polkaverse.com/@shokunin/let-s-use-pallet-proxy-for-chaos-and-good-32567) optimistic pure proxy organisation in the process.
+Our first goal is to facilitate low level consensuses for proposals from initiating individuals and teams, before they can smoothly send their proposal to gov1/2 from/to any Substrate network via root.origin, instantiating a [shokunin style](https://polkaverse.com/@shokunin/let-s-use-pallet-proxy-for-chaos-and-good-32567) optimistic pure proxy organisation in the process and becoming an instant governance delegate.

-Teams can now benefit from an environment where they can collaborate and reach consensus to get supported from the ground up before they send their proposals to a binary Y/N referendum.
+Teams can now benefit from an environment where they can collaborate and reach consensus to get supported from the ground up and build up voting weight as a delegate rather than just trying to write the _perfect proposal_ that is sent to a binary Y/N referendum.

 We built this [ggdoc hack](https://docs.google.com/document/d/1-g2A387hsOcWc7_UJWwwtgr2gyE553gvFURTVXOEErE/edit?usp=sharing) to demonstrate what we would like to achieve.
 Check out the comments to undestand the logic.